 I stacked up recipe after recipe for Wing Week, so many that my final night of wing cooking was plagued with difficult choices of what would make the final cut.

-Just when I thought I had the line-up all figured out, I was thrown for a loop when Erin sent me this recipe for chile hot wings from the new cookbook Michael's Genuine Food.
-I read the ingredient list and was immediately captivated—Thai sweet chile sauce mixed with tahini.
+Just when I thought I had the line-up all figured out, I was thrown for a loop when Erin sent me this recipe for sweet chili hot wings from the new cookbook Michael's Genuine Food.
+I read the ingredient list and was immediately captivated—Thai sweet chili sauce mixed with tahini.
 The traditionalist in me couldn't fathom what this clash of cultures would taste like.
 I needed to know.

 It's still hard for me to put into words what this tastes like, but the perfect amount of coating holds a sweet spice with the sesame seamlessly joining the party.
 The recipe also comes with a tzatziki style dipping sauce, but I don't think they really need it.